Blog

 WebRTC: Direct Connection, Encrypted by Default

-WebRTC (Web Real-Time Communication) is the technology that transmits audio and video between the baby and parent devices.
-What makes it special: data flows directly between the two devices — peer-to-peer, with no detour through a server.
+WebRTC (Web Real-Time Communication) carries audio and video between the baby and parent devices.
+In the best case, the data flows directly between the two devices, peer-to-peer, with no media server in between.

 Signaling via Firebase Firestore